 Monthly Educational Sessions

 Monthly educational sessions are designed to promote interest and awareness of local issues and challenges, and a rare opportunity to interact with community leaders in government, business, and civic organizations.
-Sessions are scheduled on the second Wednesday of each month (October through June) from approximately 8:00am - 5:00pm.
+Sessions are scheduled on the second Wednesday of each month (October through June, with the exception of February, this date has the potential to change based upon the legislative sessions) from approximately 8:00am - 5:00pm.
 Prior to applying to this program, a candidate should discuss time constraints and scheduling with their employer.
 Participants will take part in lectures, panel discussions, demonstrations, workshops, field trips and special projects.
-Business Casual is appropriate for most outings.
+Business casual is appropriate for most outings.
 Semi-formal is required for Legislative Day.
 Please keep in mind that closed-toe shoes are required for some factory tours, and slacks are recommended.
 Use of mobile phones is permitted during breaks.

 Sumner County History and Government

 (Off pattern to accommodate Sumner County Schools Fall Break)